 For instance, we’re designing our new online presence to keep in touch with customers around the clock.
 We’ll be offering a live chat option, and a host of other powerful tools.

 Availability isn’t only customer-facing.
 The process of digitisation also means that our teams have access to resources around the clock.
 That’s why we’re launching digital training platforms within the organisation to promote learning on demand.
 Our people will be able log in at any time, and from anywhere, to learn at their own pace and prepare for qualifications and accreditations.
 We’re also in the process of organising digital seminars that can be attended by people irrespective of geographical distance.
 Then there’s our campaign to move our recruitment processes to the digital realm so that applicants can access psychometric tests when they want.
 Our HR system will then report the scores, allowing our human resource experts to take results and reports with them wherever they are.

 Now let’s move to responsiveness.
 Gone are the days of replying to a client after a day or two.
 Clients today want conversations, and they want it at a time of their choosing.
 Waiting 24 hours on social media might be far too late.
-At swissglobal, we’re going a step further.
+I am always looking to go a step further.
 For it’s not enough to just respond.
 You also have to respond knowledgeably and meaningfully.
 And that involves having access to the right information.
-At swissglobal, we’re implementing CRM systems where a client’s history, previous conversations and investment preferences are available at the touch of the button.
+We’re implementing CRM systems where a client’s history, previous conversations and investment preferences are available at the touch of the button.
 Not only will that make us responsive, but also carry forward the conversation from where we last left it off.